Costs for Ryan Camp increase as floods devastate Scotty’s Castle.

 The explanation on the tax form indicated the same as the previous year in that Golas, as secretary/treasurer volunteered four hours a week as a board member and in the management of the organization.
 Golas also worked 20 hours a week in the Ryan Camp program and his compensation ass related to this 20 hours worked.
 Golas also worked 20 hours a week in the previous year.

 As the number of hours Golas worked on the Ryan Camp program remained the same at 20 hours, the reportable compensation and estimated amount of other compensation from the organization and other organizations was steadily and sharply increasing.

-Comparing the Death Valley Conservancy’s combined compensation amounts for Henry Golas of $140,551 for 2015 to its closest nonprofit neighbor, the Death Valley Natural History Association, the executive director for that organization received $60,364.
+Comparing the Death Valley Conservancy’s combined compensation amounts for Henry Golas of $140,551 for 2015 to its closest nonprofit neighbor, the Death Valley Natural History Association, the executive director for that organization received $58,949, a decrease of $2,550 from the previous year.
 The executive director for the Amargosa Land Trust received $48,934, and the director and business manager for the Bishop Museum and Historical Society, which includes the Laws Railroad Museum, received $30,194.
 There was no director compensation for the Amargosa Opera House Inc., the Death Valley 49ers Inc. or the Friends of the Eastern California Museum nonprofit organizations.

 The start of this period was not good for Rio Tinto as the Sydney Morning Herald reported March 28, 2015, that Rio Tinto was to ax the highly paid mergers and acquisitions team as cutbacks deepen.
 Rio Tinto’s austerity campaign at that time was to force departures from mergers and acquisitions and business development areas as the company tried to move some of the largest salaries off their books.